yldio/asap-hub/README.md

 ## Squidex schema changes and graphql

-Once schema changes have added via packages/squidex/schema and released.
-The GraphQL definations need to be updated.
+Once schema changes are added via packages/squidex/schema and released the GraphQL definitions need to be updated.

 `yarn schema:update`